ekmixon/Scriptlets/wiki/about-scriptlets.md

         - `falseFunc` - function returning false
         - `''` - empty string
         - `-1` - number value `-1`
-- `stack` - optional, string or regular expression that must match the current function call stack trace
+- `stack` - optional, string or regular expression that must match the current function call stack trace;
+if regular expression is invalid it will be skipped

 **Examples**
 ```
-! window.firstConst === false // this comparision will return false
+! window.firstConst === false // this comparison will return false
 example.org#%#//scriptlet('set-constant', 'firstConst', 'false')

 ! window.second() === trueFunc // 'second' call will return true